Dublin Ireland things to do and attractions to visit

 - Ha’ Penny Bridge: Don’t miss a walk to Ha’ Penny Bridge, connects two sides of the River Liffey.
 It is named Ha’Penny because when it was built, it only cost half a pence to cross.
 There are many other bridges now to cross the river but Ha’ Penny was the most significant and originally built holding historical importance.

 - Temple Bar: A must thing to do in Dublin is visiting Temple Bar District.
-It’s not just a bar but always busy and lively area with several pubs and clubs to spend great time. temple Bar is always crowded and you can enjoy tunes and performances of talented street musicians.
-Besides perfect part place, it has many of Dublin’s cultural institutions including The Irish Photography Centre, The Irish Film Institute and the Irish Stock Exchange.
+It’s not just a bar but always a busy and lively area with several pubs and clubs to spend a great time.
+Temple Bar is always crowded and you can enjoy tunes and performances of talented street musicians.
+Besides the perfect part place, it has many of Dublin’s cultural institutions including The Irish Photography Centre, The Irish Film Institute, and the Irish Stock Exchange.

-- National Gallery: For art and history lovers National Gallery is must see!
+- National Gallery: For art and history lovers National Gallery is a must-see!
 The gallery comprises an extensive collection of Irish and European art.
-Entry to National Gallery is free and located in the heart of the Dublin.
+Entry to the National Gallery is free and located in the heart of Dublin.

 Attractions to Visit in Dublin

-- Trinity College and College Green: The oldest university in Ireland founded in 1592 by Queen Elizabeth I is probably the best place to start your Dublin tourwith cheap flights.
-Trinity College is the heart of the city, filled with mind-blowing history of the country.
+- Trinity College and College Green: The oldest university in Ireland founded in 1592 by Queen Elizabeth I is probably the best place to start your Dublin tour with cheap flights.
+Trinity College is the heart of the city, filled with the mind-blowing history of the country.
 The college retains some of its ancient solitude of cobblestoned squares, parks, gardens and notorious for its collection of great treasures throughout the world.
-In the Treasury you can find the priceless artefacts and the Long Room fully packed with over 200,000 oldest books of trinity and it also hosts literary exhibitions regularly.
+In the Treasury, you can find the priceless artifacts and the Long Room fully packed with over 200,000 oldest books of the trinity and it also hosts literary exhibitions regularly.

-- Dublin Zoo and Phoenix Park: Phoenix Park is the Europe’s largest enclosed urban park covering the 1,750 acres.
-Hundreds of deer roam in the park and there is a Visitor’s Centre for tourist who can find out more about the park and its environs.
-Dublin Zoo in the Phoenix Park is the main draw for visitors, a second oldest zoo in the Europe.
+- Dublin Zoo and Phoenix Park: Phoenix Park is Europe’s largest enclosed urban park covering the 1,750 acres.
+Hundreds of deer roam in the park and there is a Visitor’s Centre for tourists who can find out more about the park and its environs.
+Dublin Zoo in Phoenix Park is the main draw for visitors, the second oldest zoo in Europe.
 Enjoy the rare and exotic animals including Asian Lion, Reptile House, and Asian Elephants, an orangutan enclosure, tigers, sea lions, bats, hippos and penguins.
-For perfect day out, park also provide facilities like restaurants, kids play area and a family farm.
+For a perfect day out, the park also provides facilities like restaurants, kids play area and a family farm.

-- Merrion Square: Located on the exit of National Gallery’s main portal, Merrion Square made up of stately private homes and offices.
-In the center of Merrion Square there is a pretty park holding the statue of most colorful writer of Dublin Oscar Wilde.
+- Merrion Square: Located on the exit of the National Gallery’s main portal, Merrion Square made up of stately private homes and offices.
+In the center of Merrion Square, there is a pretty park holding the statue of the most colorful writer of Dublin Oscar Wilde.
 Strolling around the Merrion Square takes back you to the Georgian era.
-The houses here create an optical illusion as they have small window at top and large windows at bottom.
+The houses here create an optical illusion as they have small windows at the top and large windows at the bottom.
 Due to this houses looks taller than they really area.
 Local artists line in the perimeter of the park at weekends to display their paintings on the railings.

 - Stephens Green: A perfect place to enjoy the calm time away from the hustle and bustle of downtown city life.
 Grab a picnic lunch with your family or love one or stretch out on green grass to relax your mind and body.
 The park has an ornate fountain at its center, immaculate flowerbeds, and bridge over a duck pond and also a children’s play area.